 Finally, Marketing can use a MAP to optimize their campaigns.
 Using the powerful analytics in a MAP like Marketo, Marketing can identify campaigns with positive returns and become known as a cost center.

 Now that you understand the importance of having a marketing automation platform, it’s time to look at how best to use it.
-Next week, we’ll take a look at automated lead processing and routing, stage 4 of lead process management.
-In the meantime, head over to our resource hub to learn more about Marketo and lead management.
+Next, we’ll take a look at automated lead processing and routing, stage 4 of lead process management.